jzhoubu/vsearch/README.md

 > [!TIP]
 > <details><summary>What is <b><span style="color: blue;">InfoCard</span></b>?</summary>
 >
-> The `InfoCard` is a organized log generated during the training that helps us visually track the progress.
+> `InfoCard` is a organized log generated during the training that helps us visually track the progress.
 >
 > An `InfoCard` looks like this:
 >